happner/tracey/Readme.md

 - sort out where the metrics go with new benchmarket, as a plugin
 - create a non-docker version o fthe runner for ARM devices
-- issue with permissions on git clone, can only run the service as sudo?
+- issue with permissions on git clone, can only run the service as sudo
 ## License

 MIT © [Happner](https://github.com/happner)